-After receiving a briefing on the ammenities, we make our way along the flume to the smartly designed accommodation that was to be our home for the next three nights.
-Walking back and forth to the room is an experience that feels out of another era; or perhaps it’s all that Agatha Christie on television.
+After receiving a briefing on the amenities, we make our way along the flume to the smartly designed accommodation that was to be our home for the next three nights.
+Walking back and forth to the room is an experience that feels out of another era, or perhaps it’s all that Agatha Christie on television.

 The next morning we woke to spectacular views over the lake from the unique perspective of being on the lake.
-A crisp three degree morning greeted us as we watched the sun rise over this powerful landscape.
-After breakfast, we set off for a five hour hike to Shadow Lake.
-Unlike most of the hiking I’ve done, The Pumphouse likes to ensure you’re properly provisioned with fresh baked sourdough, a selection of Tasmanian cheeses, cured meats and olives making for a gourmet picnic stop.
+A crisp three-degree morning greeted us as we watched the sunrise over this magnificent landscape.
+After breakfast, we set off for a five-hour hike to Shadow Lake.
+Unlike most of the hiking I’ve done, The Pumphouse likes to ensure you’re adequately provisioned with freshly baked sourdough, a selection of Tasmanian cheeses, cured meats and olives making for a gourmet picnic stop.

-Back to The Pumphouse for dinner and set to repeat for the following day; this time taking a ferry to Echo Point Hut for a four hour hike back.
+Back to The Pumphouse for dinner and set to repeat for the following day; this time taking a ferry to Echo Point Hut for a four-hour hike back.
 This trek is mostly in the trees, with plenty of moss and greenery along the trail.
 Earlier in the day, we visited Greg Duncan’s superb sculptural installation The Wall.
-Having seen it around five years ago, it was impressive to see the progress with almost all 100 metres of carved wooden panels now complete.
-The vision to create something on this scale impresses almost as much as the talent required to create these wooden renderings of Tasmanian life.
+Having seen The Wall around five years ago, it was impressive to see the progress with almost all 100 metres of carved wooden panels now complete.
+The vision to create something on this scale impresses nearly as much as the talent required to craft these wooden renderings of Tasmanian life.

-This was a superb trip with an ideal mix of nature, hiking, local food, hospitality and good design.
+This was a superb trip with an ideal mix of nature, hiking, local food, hospitality and sound design.
 We recommend you take an extra night at The Pumphouse as we would have been deeply disappointed to go back after only two.
-And do stay at MONA when in Hobart for it’s wonderful integration of art into hospitality.
+And do stay at MONA when in Hobart for its wonderful integration of art into hospitality.